xlynkz/xlynkz.github.io/README.md

 - 4.1 - Client Research

-Our customers consist of founders and managers of website companies.
-Specifically, Fastur is creating value for high growth software companies which are termed “startups”.
+Our customers consist of founders and managers of organizations.
+Fastur is creating value for high growth software companies which are called - startups.

 Some startups serve consumer markets while others target enterprise customers.
 The industries that startups operate in can vary a lot.
 That being said, the founders of these companies share many of the same problems and the internet products that power their businesses require much of the same in functionality and features.